 Try these five actions for a week and see if the temperature in your home doesn’t change a little.
 Plus, even if your relational temperature is “fine,” these ideas may make it even better.

 1. Leave the phone in the car.
-When you come home from work, it’s too simple to get lost in texting, checking, and reading from the phone.
+When you come home from work, it’s too simple to get lost in social media, texting, watching videos, and gaming on your smartphone.
 Don’t make the mistake of believing you are so critical to the world that you must be accessible at all times.
-Leave the phone in the car while you need to be focusing on your family.
+Leave your phone in the car while you need to be focusing on your family.

 2. Close your laptop.
 Computers are wonderful.
 But, when the computer is on, I’d swear that it calls my name incessantly, “Hey Doug!
 Yoo hoo!
 I know you’re there!
 Pay attention to me!”
-It’s too easy to come home and “get lost” in the computer that’s always on and calling your attention (blogs, email, Quicken, etc…).
+It’s too easy to come home and get lost in the computer that’s always on and calling your attention (blogs, work, email, Quicken, etc…).
 Turn it off and see if you can turn on some dialogue with your spouse and kids.